samrelins/CS50W_Project_1-Books/README.md

 The `book` route is responsible for rendering book & user information when receiving a `GET` request, and inserting new reviews into the `reviews` table when a user submits a book review.
 The function is called with an `isbn` variable that is included as a "variable section" of the route's url; this is a common feature of flask applications - the `<string:isbn>` that follows `book/` in the URL of the `@app.route` decorator function effectively creates an individual URL for each isbn in the `books` table.
 The function then executes the following instructions:

-  * takes any information provided by the client if a `POST` request is submitted, checks for completeness, and inserts complete info into the `reviews` table or updates the `error` variable for incomplete submissions
+  * takes any information provided by the client if a `POST` request is submitted, checks for completeness and inserts complete info into the `reviews` table, or updates the `error` variable for incomplete submissions
   * queries the `books` table for the relevant book's information
   * submits a request to the goodreads API and extracts the `average_rating` and `work_ratings_count` features
   * queries the `reviews` table for reviews by the current user / other users and the average overall rating from all users